JordanRL/Fermat/docs/getting-started/using-factories.md

 This factory method returns an instance of `DecimalInterface` or `FractionInterface`, depending on the `$type` given and the `$value` provided.

+!!! tip "Type Can Be An Instance"
+    Instead of providing a fully qualified class name for `$type`, you can provide an instance of a supported object.
+The `make()` function will attempt to force the `$value` into that type.

+!!! warning "Type Must Be A Supported FQCN or Class"
+    If `$type` is the fully qualified class name or instance of an object other than `ImmutableDecimal`, `MutableDecimal`, `ImmutableFraction`, or `MutableFraction`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 ###### Numbers::makeFromBase10(string $type, mixed $value, ?int $precision = null, int $base = 10)

 This factory method will created a base-10 instance of `$type` using the provided `$value`, then convert that value in the `$base` provided.
 This allows you to provide a `$value` in base-10, but get an instance in a different base.